How to Fix a Crack in Glass

-Repair a cracked window, glass tabletop, or even a mirror with this easy step-by-step guide.
+Glass furniture and decor is elegant, but oh so fragile.
+Repair a cracked window, glass tabletop, or even a mirror with this easy, step-by-step guide.

-A pebble from the lawnmower tossed against a window.
+A pebble from the lawnmower that flies against a window.
 A drink set down too heavily on your glass-topped coffee table.
-A favorite vase tipped over by your curious cat.
-These and near-endless other scenarios can lead to a crack in glass.
-Sadly, glass that has broken into pieces or has cracks larger than an inch, as well as double-paned glass with a hole through both panes, is pretty much beyond repair.
+A favorite vase tipped over by your curious cat: These are the types of scenarios that can lead to a crack in glass around the home.
+The bad news is that glass that has broken into pieces or has cracks larger than an inch, as well as double-paned glass with a hole through both panes, is pretty much beyond repair.

-The good news is you can often fix a small crack in glass yourself with little more than a steady hand and a few basic supplies.
-You’ll need to fix a crack in glass right away, however, as small ones can grow into larger breaks if exposed to moisture, temperature swings, dirt, or rough treatment.
+The good news is that you can fix small cracks in glass yourself with little more than a steady hand and a few basic supplies.
+The catch is that you’ll need to fix a crack in glass as soon as you notice it, because small ones can grow into larger breaks if they’re exposed to moisture, temperature swings, dirt, or rough handling.

 In a well-ventilated area, prepare a two-part epoxy on a piece of cardboard or a disposable plate.
-These adhesives (which can found in many craft stores, home improvement centers, or on Amazon.com) have a separate resin and hardener that are mixed together at the time of use.
+These adhesives (which can be found in many craft stores or home improvement centers) have a separate resin and hardener that are mixed together at the time of use.

 RELATED: The Right Glue for Every Repair Job

-While the mixture is often a 50/50 blend of the resin and the hardener, follow the directions on your specific product.
+The mixture is typically a 50/50 blend of resin and hardener, but be sure to follow the directions on the specific product you’re using.
 Use a toothpick to mix the epoxy for at least 20 seconds.
 Once the epoxy is mixed, be ready to use it immediately, as it will quickly thicken and harden.
-Generally, you’ll have five to ten minutes of working time before the epoxy is too thick to easily seep into the crack.
+Generally, you’ll have 5 to 10 minutes of working time before the epoxy is too thick to seep into the crack.

 Press the epoxy over and into the crack with a putty knife.
 Work the adhesive back and forth across the crack, gently pressing it into the damaged area.
 Let the epoxy cure for at least five minutes.

-STEP 4: Remove excess epoxy with a razor blade and let the rest cure.
+Step 4: Remove excess epoxy with a razor blade and let the epoxy in the crack cure.

 Scrape away excess epoxy with a razor blade, and then wipe the area with a clean rag moistened with acetone to further remove epoxy that’s raised above the crack.
 Let the repaired glass cure for 24 hours.

-Polish the glass with a clean rag and glass cleaner, and enjoy your repaired item.
+Polish the glass with a clean rag and glass cleaner.